JellyJoe13/Masterthesis_PTIGNN/ReadMe.md

 ## Content information:

-- notebooks: Experiments and notebooks, TODO: rename to experiments in the future
+- experiments: Experiments and notebooks
 - ptgnn: Related code realizing model, framework, etc. Model name is technically Permutation Tree Invariant Graph Neural Network (PTIGNN), however, at the beginning of the project the general term PTGNN was chosen which does not specify whether th emodel is to be invariant or equivariant.
 (Changing it now would change almost every file which is guaranteed to cause errors, except everything is retested)